CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionthrown-method.md

 ms.assetid: f1a23f3b-ac21-4905-8abf-8ea59f15af53
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 01e407b726ce4426f3b58bc29854b30bd6add257
+ms.openlocfilehash: 4ecbe0ef3c3021c5633b9380da2eb31cf22aa4b1
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69953877"
+ms.locfileid: "74445326"
 ---
 # <a name="icorprofilercallbackexceptionthrown-method"></a>ICorProfilerCallback::ExceptionThrown, méthode
-Notifie le profileur qu’une exception a été levée.
+Notifies the profiler that an exception has been thrown.

 > [!NOTE]
-> Cette fonction est appelée uniquement si l’exception atteint le code managé.
+> This function is called only if the exception reaches managed code.

 ## <a name="syntax"></a>Syntaxe